FAQs for Junior Parents - Updated 23.2.21

 The Government have advised it is vital for all children to return to school to minimise as far as possible the longer-term impact of the pandemic on children’s education, wellbeing and wider development.

-All girls are, therefore, expected to attend School from the 1st September.
+All girls are, therefore, expected to attend School from 8th March.
 The ONLY exceptions to this are:

 Those who are following public health advice to self-isolate due to a positive test result, or close contact with someone with a positive test result.

-Children who are no longer required to shield, but who remain under the care of a specialist health professional.
+Children who are required to shield or who remain under the care of a specialist health professional.
 In this case, we ask that parents arrange a conversation with Nurse Emma and their daughter’s class teacher in the first instance to discuss what measures the School needs to put in place.

 What if I need to speak to my daughter’s class teacher?